 Now I'm not saying you have to go with the daring voice every time and jump into every adventure it would have you go after.

 But I do say that COURAGE is necessary to make conscious choices in life.

 Courage means your readiness to examine each of these voices, to be brave and hear them out and face whatever they might have to share with you.
 You can see what is going on inside you just under the conscious level, and once you understand that, you can make a more informed decision.

-So perhaps the fearful self makes you realise that you've been neglecting your needs and you really need to be a bit kinder to yourself, or you painfully realise how much you're still hurting from a past "failure"*.
+So perhaps the fearful self makes you realise that you've been neglecting your needs and you really need to be a bit kinder to yourself, or you painfully realise how much you're still hurting from a past failure (side note: there's no failure really, only feedback on the way to success).
 The daring self may point out the areas where you're unfulfilled and not living a life that feels really true to you.

 Why would you need to know that?
 Because this is your inner reality, and it's affecting your outer reality whether you're aware of it or not.

 Instead, you can be in control of your reality.
 With courage, you can choose.

 Either to defy the world of constant busyness and take a whole day, or week, to tend to your needs, or to go against the grain and go on an adventure that is outrageous to some, and yet the only thing that feels right to you.

 It takes courage to keep going for your dream when you might have given up in the past, and courage to stop where you might have pushed yourself too far previously.